nuejs/www/docs/concepts/client-side-navigation.md

 ```
 addEventListener('route', path => {
-  //Do your thing on the new path
+  // Do your thing on the new path
 })
 ```